-It is important to contact and secure Christian students who are leaders and whose walk is reflective of the Christian worldview.
-One or two per school are all that are needed.
+It is important to contact Christian students who are leaders and whose walk is reflective of the Christian worldview.
+One or two students per school are all that are needed.
 They will supply the names of friends, who then can ask their friends.
 Youth ministers, school volunteers, para-church leaders and students are essential resources to secure the names of students.
 A student who is in a school club or on a school team can hand out invitations.
-For example, a Small Group leader’s son may play on a football team and would like to give fliers to many of those on his team.
+For example, a small group leader’s son may play on a football team and would like to give fliers to many of those on his team.

 College students are invited to attend at any time.
-Some want to come just for the teaching session, which is permissible.
+Some may want to come just for the teaching portion of the class, which is permissible.

 Most of the invitations (with some exceptions) should be handed out by the students.
 It should be a student-driven process, as much as possible.
 Select one or two students from several high schools, a few weeks before the other students hear about Anchorsaway, and put them in charge of handing out the invitation fliers in their respective schools.
 Ask them to call you and let you know how many students they think will be attending.

-The junior and senior students from the year before should give their Small Group leaders some names of upcoming juniors and seniors that they would like to invite the following year.
+The junior and senior students from the year before should give their small group leaders names of upcoming juniors and seniors that they would like to invite the following year.

-Social media is a great way to get the word out.
-Students can create an Anchorsaway event and invite their friends or they can tweet information about upcoming classes and how to reach the person in charge of your Anchorsaway site.
+Social media is a great way to get the word out as well.
+Students can create an Anchorsaway event or group on Facebook to invite their friends or they can tweet information about upcoming classes and how to reach the person in charge of your Anchorsaway site.

-The Student Worldview Handbook is designed to become a resource to be studied and used in class and in the future.
+The Anchorsaway Worldview Handbook is designed to be a resource to be studied and used in class and in the future.
 It comes in handy when questions about the Christian religion are asked of the student.
-The book contains notes, charts, and outlines of the key content from the lectures.
+The book contains notes, charts, and outlines of the key content from the teaching lesson.
 T.M.
-Moore, a Pastor and writer, has written devotions for the students that are found at the end of each lesson.
-They are thought provoking and extremely valuable in helping the student process what was learned in class.
+Moore, a Pastor and writer, has written devotions for the students at the end of each lesson.
+They are thought provoking and extremely valuable in helping the student process as they learn in class.

 Can Anchorsaway be taught in a public school?